-The initial Trustee shall be identified in a supplement to the Plan to be filed by the UCC at least thirty (30) days prior to the hearing on the adequacy of this Disclosure Statement.
+The initial Trustee has been identified in Exhibit D to the Plan.
 The Trustee shall be appointed by the Bankruptcy Court in the Confirmation Order and shall commence serving as the Trustee on the Effective Date; provided, however, that the Trustee shall be permitted to act in accordance with the terms of the Trust Agreement from such earlier date, as authorized by the Archdiocese and the UCC, through the Effective Date, and shall be entitled to seek compensation in accordance with the terms of the Trust Agreement and the Plan.